plesman007/WebsiteProject_IBSU_Y2/README.md

 2. Access the website using the provided URL.

 **Update**
-*Made changes to the website cart option just front end *JavaScript for the behvaiour of the Checkout
+*Made changes to the website cart option just front end.
+*JavaScript for the behvaiour of the Checkout.

 **Additional Information:**